microhomie/microhomie/README.rst

 Microhomie is a MicroPython framework for `Homie <https://github.com/homieiot/convention>`_, a lightweight MQTT convention for the IoT.
 Main target for Microhomie is the ESP8266 device and has been well tested and used on ESP32.

-*This development version (3.0.0-dev) is for the upcomming MicroPython release with the new asyncio V3 and LFS2*

-Read Peter Hinch's `V3 update guide <https://github.com/peterhinch/micropython-async/blob/master/v3/README.md>`_ to update your coroutines.

-Microhomie v2 implements `Homie v4.0.0 <https://github.com/homieiot/convention/releases/tag/v4.0.0>`_.
+Microhomie v3 implements `Homie v4.0.0 <https://github.com/homieiot/convention/releases/tag/v4.0.0>`_.

 Read the `Microhomie documentation <https://microhomie.readthedocs.io>`_ to get started.